microsoft/azurelinux-tutorials/README.md

             ],
    ```

 Each package list defines the set of packages to include in the final image.
-In this example, there are two, so the resuling demo VHD contains the union of the two package lists.
+In this example, there are two, so the resulting demo VHD contains the union of the two package lists.
 While it is possible to combine both package lists into a single JSON file, the separation adds clarity by grouping related content.
 In this case, packages originating from packages.microsoft.com are in the core-packages set, and packages built from the local repository are specified in the demo-packages set.

 The first package list, core-packages.json, includes a superset-package called [core-packages-base-image](https://github.com/microsoft/CBL-Mariner/blob/1.0/SPECS/core-packages/core-packages.spec).
 Core-packages-base-image is common to most derivatives as it contains the common set of packages used in Mariner Core.
 This bundling is a convenience.
 It is possible to list each package individually instead.
 The second package, initramfs, is used for booting CBL-Mariner in either a virtualized or physical hardware environment.
 Not every image needs it, so it's not included in the `core-packages-base-image` superset.
 Instead, it's specified separately.